stephen-nene/WK1-code-challenge/README.md

           output: process.stdout,
       });
    ```
- we can declare an empty variable using let to store our student mark from the user input
+ we can declare an empty variable using let to store our student mark from the user input.

    ```javascript
        let studentMarks = " ";
    ```
    ### step 3

-we use .question() to ask the user to enter marks and pass it to the empty studentMarks variable
+we use .question() to ask the user to enter marks and pass it to the empty studentMarks variable.

     ```javascript
            r1.question("Enter student's marks ? \n " , function(number){